HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/linux-capabilities.md

 ```

 {% hint style="warning" %}
-I exploit needs to find a pointer to something mounted on the host.
+The exploit needs to find a pointer to something mounted on the host.
 The original exploit used the file /.dockerinit and this modified version uses /etc/hostname.
 If the exploit isn't working maybe you need to set a different file.
 To find a file that is mounted in the host just execute mount command:
 {% endhint %}

 ![](<../../.gitbook/assets/image (407) (1).png>)